slavielle/shore/README.md

 Shore is an attempt to make an easy to use web development environment on top of Docker for people who like me, work as a developer on little or middle sized website projects based on existing CMS or Frameworks.

-Shore is mainly a bunch of bash scripts (host side and container side) and a few tricks around Docker.
+Shore is mainly a bunch of bash scripts (host side and container side) and a few tricks around Docker I made to make my life easier.
 It uses basically only one container aiming to run:
   - Runtime tools (such as Apache, PHP, MySQL, etc.)
   - Building tools (such as gulp, sass, Drush, etc.) for a project.